copenlu/copenlu.github.io/README.md

 ## Installing dependencies

 - [Docker](https://www.docker.com/)
 - [Hugo](https://gohugo.io/).
 Note that the CopeNLU website is only compatible with Hugo >= 0.54.0.
-To install it, run `docker pull klakegg/hugo:0.54.0`.
+To install it, you can e.g. run `docker pull klakegg/hugo:0.54.0`.

-## Compiling and Deployment -- with native Hugo
+## Compiling and Deployment -- with native Hugo [deprecated]
 - Clone the [CopeNLU fork of the Academic Kickstart](https://github.com/copenlu/academic-kickstart) repository: `git clone https://github.com/copenlu/academic-kickstart.git CopeNLU_Website`
 - Open a new terminal and navigate to the folder containing this repository.
 Run `hugo server`, then open a browser window and navigate to `http://localhost:1313`.
 - Edit the source code, the website will automatically refresh.
 If you add new folders or files as opposed to editing existing ones, you sometimes need to restart the server (i.e. terminate the hugo process and type `hugo server` again).
 If there are errors, an error log will be displayed.
 Often these are down to small syntax or naming mistakes, so stick to an existing template as closely as possible.